ejvaughan/obdii/README.md

 ## Dependencies

 The communication layer of the API uses the ISO-TP transport protocol for its socket communication (as opposed to using a raw CAN socket).
-This protocol is implemented in a kernel module, but unfortunately the module has not yet been merged into Linux trunk.
-The code for the module is available [here](https://github.com/hartkopp/can-isotp-modules).
+This protocol is implemented in a separate kernel module, whose code is available [here](https://github.com/hartkopp/can-isotp-modules).

 In order to use the functions in `OBDIICommunication.h`, as well as the command line utility, the kernel module must be built and installed.
 The module's [README](https://github.com/hartkopp/can-isotp-modules/blob/master/README.isotp) has instructions for how to do this.